lueschem/edi-var/README.md

 ### Preparation

-Prior to using edi-imx you have to install [edi](https://www.get-edi.io) according to
+Prior to using edi-var you have to install [edi](https://www.get-edi.io) according to
 [this instructions](https://docs.get-edi.io/en/latest/getting_started.html).
 Please take a careful look at the "Setting up ssh Keys" section since you